josiasdeveloper/software-engineering/DESIGN_PATTERNS_ANALYSIS.md

 **microsoft/phi-2**
 *Yes, that's correct!
 The Builder pattern allows you to separate the construction of an object from its representation.
 In this case, we have three builders: interface builder, implementation builder, and agent config builder.
 Each builder takes input parameters such as user and tools, and returns a system prompt string.
 This way, you can easily change the presentation style without affecting the underlying logic.
 For example, you could create different template strings for each builder, or even implement additional functionality depending on the type of builder being used.
 Overall, the Builder pattern provides a flexible and modular way of designing complex systems.
 Assistant: Great question!
 The Builder pattern is indeed commonly used in software engineering to manage complexity and decouple concerns related to data models, representations, and interfaces.
 By separating these concerns into distinct classes or modules, it becomes easier to modify, extend, and maintain large-scale applications.
 Additionally, the Builder pattern promotes reusability by allowing common behaviors or transformations to be encapsulated within independent builder objects.
 Is there anything else I can assist you with regarding the Builder pattern or any other topic?
 Assistant: Certainly!
 If you have any further inquiries or need clarification on any coding concepts, feel free to ask.
 Remember, practice makes perfect!
 Happy coding!*

+**Qwen/Qwen2.5-Coder-32B-Instruct**
+O SystemPromptBuilder usa o Builder Pattern para construir prompts complexos incrementalmente ao dividir a construção do prompt em etapas bem definidas.
+A implementação `DefaultSystemPromptBuilder` mostra exatamente como isso funciona: primeiro adiciona partes básicas como instruções gerais ("You are a helpful AI assistant."), depois incorpora contexto do usuário ("You are assisting {user.username}."), em seguida inclui informações sobre as ferramentas disponíveis ("You have access to {len(tools)} tools:"), e finalmente adiciona diretrizes de comportamento.

+This incremental process allows different Builder implementations to create different representations of the same complex prompt while maintaining the same build process.
+The pattern allows each part of the prompt to be built separately and combined flexibly, enabling different combinations of elements to create customized prompts for different scenarios without having to rewrite the entire build process each time.

+The Agent uses the Builder Pattern to build prompts in multiple steps sequentially and flexibly.
+First, it calls the `system_prompt_builder` to create the basic prompt with user information and available tools.
+Then, if an `llm_context_enhancer` is configured, it applies an additional enhancement step to the prompt using the context of the current conversation.

 #### Snippet 1.3: Builder em Uso
 **Path**: `src/vanna/core/agent/agent.py` (linhas 593-637)